Michael Zdenek David, MS, MD, PhD

 Dr. David, an infectious diseases physician, is the director of the MRSA [methicillin-resistant S. aureus] Research Program and also the director of the Skin and Soft Tissue Clinic at Penn.
 Before moving to Penn in 2017, for eight years he was on the faculty of the Department of Medicine of the University of Chicago.
 He works on the inpatient consultation service and in the outpatient clinic, providing care for patients with a variety of infections.

 He has focused his research for more than a decade on the epidemiology of Staphylococcus aureus infections.
 With the emergence of community-associated MRSA strains in the late 1990s, the epidemiology of MRSA infections in the United States completely changed.
 Whereas in the 1990s MRSA infections were exclusively found in the health care setting, by 2005, the majority of MRSA infections had their onset outside of health care facilities.
 Dr. David has written extensively on the molecular and clinical epidemiology of MRSA infections in these “new” sites, such as jails and households, as well as in medical settings.
 He has undertaken studies with collaborators on the epidemiology of MRSA infections and asymptomatic colonization in the United States generally, in rural Southwestern Alaska, in households, in the Dallas County Jail in Texas and the Cook County Jail in Chicago, among HIV-infected patients, and in emergency departments.
-He has contrasted the clinical and molecular characteristics of MRSA and methicillin-susceptible S. aureus (MSSA) infections.
-He has written on defining criteria for community-associated and healthcare-associated MRSA infections.
-He worked with experts in large-scale computing and modeling on an agent-based model of MRSA epidemiology in Chicago.
-Finally, he has written about the decreasing trend in the incidence of skin infections in Chicago since 2010, which reflects a declining community-associated MRSA epidemic.
+Current interests include the evolutionary adaptation of S. aureus to sites of infection in blood, skin, and bone; the distinct characteristics of healthcare-associated S. aureus strains; and the spread of S. aureus within healthcare facilities.

-Dr. David is now working on several projects in antimicrobial stewardship and infection control with Dr. Ebbing Lautenbach and other colleagues as part of the CDC Prevention EpiCenters Program site at the University of Pennsylvania and the Children’s Hospital of Philadelphia.
-He is collaborating on a project to examine the impact of MRSA screening in long-term care facilities.
+Dr. David is now working on several projects in antimicrobial stewardship, infection control, and SARS-Cov-2 epidemiology with Dr. Ebbing Lautenbach and other colleagues as part of the CDC Prevention EpiCenters Program site at the University of Pennsylvania.

 Content Area Specialties

-Bacterial antimicrobial resistance, health care infection control, Staphylococcus aureus, MRSA, influenza
+Bacterial antimicrobial resistance, health care infection control, Staphylococcus aureus, MRSA, influenza, SARS-CoV-2

 Cohort studies, molecular epidemiology of infectious diseases, Randomized, controlled trials